Why do we manage crown-of-thorns starfish in the Marine Park?

 How do we manage crown-of-thorns starfish in the Marine Park?

-Since the 1980s, the Great Barrier Reef Marine Park Authority (the Marine Park Authority) has worked in partnership with research institutions, government agencies, and the tourism industry to understand the dynamics and causes of crown-of-thorns starfish outbreaks and implement management responses.
+Since the 1980s, the Reef Authority has worked in partnership with research institutions, government agencies, and the tourism industry to understand the dynamics and causes of crown-of-thorns starfish outbreaks and implement management responses.

-The Marine Park Authority’s Crown-of-thorns Starfish Strategic Management Framework outlines the strategic approach to achieving the crown-of-thorns starfish management targets from the Reef 2050 Long-Term Sustainability Plan and the Great Barrier Reef Blueprint for Resilience.
+The Reef Authority’s Crown-of-thorns Starfish Strategic Management Framework outlines the strategic approach to achieving the crown-of-thorns starfish management targets from the Reef 2050 Long-Term Sustainability Plan and the Great Barrier Reef Blueprint for Resilience.

 - This strategic and adaptive crown-of-thorns starfish management framework includes: